Scaling up Group Closeness Maximization: A scalable greedy algorithm

-We can use bitwise operations also to compute group closeness.
-Similarly to $B_{i}(u)$, we can define $B_{i}(S)$ of a set $S$ as a bit vector where the $j$-th bit set to $1$ if $d(S, j) \leq i$.
-Then, using $\otimes$ to indicate a bitwise-AND, and $\lnot$ for a bitwise-NOT, we can prove the following (proof in Appendix~\ref{app:proofs}). \begin{theorem} The node $u^{\star}$ with the highest marginal gain with respect to set $S$ is where $\mathsf{maxD}(u) := \max \{i \geq 0 : |B_i(u) \otimes \lnot B_i(S)| > 0\} $. \end{theorem} Theorem~\ref{theo:bitwise} gives us a simple algorithm for finding the node with maximum marginal gain: First, we compute $B_i(S)$, for $i \leq \textsf{diam}$.
-Then, for each distance $i$ starting from 1 and for each node $u$, we compute $B_i(u)$ as $ \bigoplus_{v \in N(u)} B_{i-1}(v)$.
-Notice that, if $|B_i(u) \otimes \lnot B_i(S)| = 0$ for some value of $i$, this will also be true for any $j > i$, so the search from $u$ can be interrupted at distance $i$.
+Theorem~\ref{theo:bitwise} gives us a simple algorithm for finding the node with maximum marginal closeness gain: First, we compute $\vect{b}^i_S$, for $i \leq \textsf{diam}$.
+Then, for each distance $i$ starting from 1 and for each node $u$, we compute $\vect{b}^i_u$ as $ \bigoplus_{v \in N(u)} \vect{b}^{i-1}_v$.
+Notice that, if $|\vect{b}^i_u \odot \lnot \vect{b}^i_S| = 0$ for some value of $i$, this will also be true for any $j > i$, so the search from $u$ can be interrupted at distance $i$.
 This is in some sense equivalent to the pruned SSSP described in Section~\ref{sec:pruned}, but using bit vectors.
-Also, notice that the algorithm can be combined with the submodularity improvement in Section~\ref{sec:submodularity}.
-Although using bit vectors can speed up the algorithm (up to a factor 4, in our experiments in Section~\ref{sec:exp-bitwise}), a major limitation of this approach is its memory requirement: for each node, we need to store a bit vector of length $n$, leading to a total of $\Theta(n^2)$ memory.
+Also, notice that the algorithm can be combined with the supermodularity improvement in Section~\ref{sec:submodularity}.

+Although using bit vectors can speed up the algorithm (up to a factor 4 in our experiments in Section~\ref{sec:exp-bitwise}), a major limitation of this approach is its memory requirement: for each node, we need to store a bit vector of length $n$, leading to a total of $\Theta(n^2)$ memory.
 This yields a tradeoff between memory and speed.
+It is certainly possible to fathom this tradeoff in more detail.
+One could specify a certain memory limit not to be exceeded.
+Whenever the algorithm needs more memory than the limit, intermediate results need to be aggregated, so that bit vectors can be reused.
+This would remove some of its time advantage, however.
+We regard a detailed investigation of this approach and tradeoff as beyond the scope of this paper and leave it for future work.